R-Millager/asr4csd/python_for_asr_tutorial_day6.md

 *NOTE: If you have already been through this tutorial once and want to directly open the pipeline in Jupyter Notebook, you can go straight there by downloading [this file](pipeline-v1.0.ipynb) and opening it in your working directory.
 You could also [skip to the middle of this tutorial](#3-run-whisper-and-pyannote) to go right to the pipeline code.

 > This pipeline now supports **batch-processing** — you can place multiple `.wav` files into the raw audio folder, and all will be processed automatically.
 Note also that this code will **always expect two speakers**, anticipating evaluation of speaker dyads.
+Finally, **if you will be using GPU processing** you will need [additional steps here](#-additional-step-for-gpu-use).

 # **STILL TO DO FOR THIS TUTORIAL PAGE:**
 2. Add future notes - lags, model sizes, batch processing, etc.